aniabrown/hpc-carpentry-WHPC/_episodes/17-responsiblity.md

 - "Your data on the system is your responsibility."
 - "Plan and test large data transfers."
 - "It is often best to convert many files to a single archive file before transferring."
-- "Again, don't run stuff on the login node."
+- "Don't run stuff on the login node."
-- "Don't be a bad person and run stuff on the login node."
+- "Really don't run stuff on the login node."
 - "When in doubt, talk to the cluster support team first"
 ---